 Image from ezeegolf.com

 Do you enjoy playing golf but find it difficult to return to the sport after your stroke?
-There are many sports that have adaptive equipment so that you can return to the activities that you enjoy!
+There are many sports that have adaptive equipment so you can return to the activities that you enjoy!

 This adaptive golf tool is a self-propelled multi-purpose club that doesn’t require you to swing or apply intense power to play the sport.